johanley/postscript-notes/README.md

 ## Idiom: Consume Nameless Data Directly From the Stack

-A proc doesn't always need move parameter data from the stack into a dictionary.
+A proc doesn't always need to move parameter data from the stack into a dictionary.

 Sometimes it's possible to consume the data directly from the stack.
-In this case, changing the order of params passed to a proc can help you implement its body more simply.
+In this case, tweaking the order of params passed to a proc can help you implement its body more simply.

 ```
 % dr radius angle